 Once the names of different coins are second nature, you can start bringing products into the mix by allowing a child to exchange money for fruit or other interesting items.
 This may lead to some interesting discussions about what’s more valuable: two apples or two pieces of candy?

 Alan Cronk retired after spending 32 years in the newspaper industry as a marketer, editor and writer at the Winston-Salem Journal.
-This is the first in a series of blogs about his and his wife’s experience educating their child about money.
+This is the first in a series of articles about his and his wife’s experience educating their child about money.